beakerandjake/kafka-hello-world/README.md

 <!-- about -->
 ## About

-** TODO Screenshot / GIF **
+![project-screenshot]

-This project was created while I was learning Kafka.
-I needed a stream of realtime data to work with and stock prices came to mind.
+Created while I was learning Kafka, I needed a stream of realtime data to work with and stock prices came to mind.

 The project is composed of different applications which are orchestrated by docker compose.

-A single Producer continually publishes price change events to a topic which get consumed by multiple Consumers.
+A single Producer continually publishes price change messages to a topic which get consumed by multiple Consumers.

 - One Consumer saves each price event to a database, another Consumer aggregates these rows into time buckets.
 - A final Consumer pushes these events to the frontend via SSE.